-SECTION III
+SECTION III OCCUPANCY PROCEDURES

-OCCUPANCY PROCEDURES.

-- 29. RECEIPT OF APPLICATIONS.
-Each application constitutes the basic legal record which supports the THA's determinations of eligibility status, rent and unit size for which the applicant and/or resident is qualified.
+- 26. RECEIPT OF APPLICATIONS.
+Each application constitutes the basic legal record which supports the VHA's determinations of eligibility status, rent and unit size for which the applicant and/or resident is qualified.
 The application for admission also constitutes the basis for establishing the applicant's priority status for selection.
-The following procedures shall be followed improcessing all applications: - A. All entries by applicants and THA personnel are to be made in ink, ball-point pen or typed! - B. Any changes are to be made by drawing a single line through the original entries and entering the correct data.
-The reason and authority for each change shall be noted in the record, which then shall be dated and initialed by the person making the change. - C. The date and time of receipt of each application for admission shall be shown in the top right hand corner of the application. - Di.
-When the applicant/resident and interviewer have insured that every blank is complete (exclusive of those provided for THA determinations), both shall sign and date the application in the appropriate spaces.
-No blanks shall be left open; those which are inapplicable to a particular applicant/resident shall be completed with NA (not applicable), "NO" or "NONE". - E. If during the interview, it becomes obvious that the applicant definitely is ineligible, he will be so informed and the reason(s) fully explained.
+The following procedures shall be followed in processing all applications: - A. All entries by applicants and VHA personnel are to be made in ink, ball-point pen or typed. - B. Any changes are to be made by drawing a single line through the original entries and entering the correct data.
+The reason and authority for each change shall be noted in the record, which then shall be dated and initialed by the person making the change. - C. The date and time of receipt of each application for admission shall be shown in the top right hand corner of the application. - D. When the applicant/resident and interviewer have insured that every blank is complete (exclusive of those provided for VHA determinations), both shall sign and date the application in the appropriate spaces.
+No blanks shall be left open; those which are inapplicable to a particular applicant/resident shall be completed with NA (not applicable), "NO" or "NONE". - E. If during the interview, it become obvious that the applicant definitely is ineligible, he will be so informed and the reason(s) fully explained.
 His application then shall be classified as "ineligible".
-The file shall be documented to show when and how the applicant was informed and the reasons for his ineligibility. - F: Each applicant determined eligible for admission shall be notified in writing of his eligibility status and the approximate date of occupancy insofar as that date can be reasonably determined:
+The file shall be documented to show when and how the applicant was informed and how the applicant was informed and the reasons for his ineligibility. - F. The active applications and all materials relating to them are to be kept current at all times and shall be arranged in the following order: - 1.
+Applications Pending Verification - Bedroom size needed - Alphabetical sequence